 Sadly, Cobano doesn't provide much incentive to stay longer than necessary.
-A large derelict construction site looms on the road intersection in the center of town where some years ago the Saloon was the local meeting point.
 Nearly all shade trees in Cobano have gone and unlike other towns in Costa Rica Cobano doesn't have a park or central place for relaxing.

 There are however a couple of small sodas where you can eat traditional meals, and buying suppplies in Cobano is much cheaper than in the supermarkets and shops on the beach.
 For staying overnight you find some family-owned cabinas in Cobano - you should only make sure that at night there isn't a Karaoke next door (unless you want to participate).

 The Bank in Cobano:

 For a long time, the Banco Nacional in Cobano was the only bank to serve the entire southern Nicoya Peninsula.
 Now there are two more banks in Santa Teresa/Malpais and an automatic cashier in Montezuma.